itfarrier/itfarrier.github.io/src/pages/blog/2021-08-01-in-the-wake-of-the-onliner/index.en.md

 ---

-Once upon a time, I saw an
+Once upon a time, I saw an [article](https://realt.onliner.by/2021/06/12/20-krutyx-mest-dlya-progulok) at Onliner.
-<a href="https://realt.onliner.by/2021/06/12/20-krutyx-mest-dlya-progulok">article</a> at Onliner.
 And now, more than a month later, I’m ready to look at places from that article.

-I used the car sharing by <a href="https://any-time.by">Anytime</a> as a transport.
+I used the car sharing by [Anytime](https://any-time.by) as a transport.
 From the beginning, I blunted that the car starts only after the start of the sharing (support explained everything).
 On the way, I saw a white stork’s nest with chicks.

 ![And here they are.](IMG_1410.JPG)